habtamuadargaso/DataBase/README.md

 # DataBase

-Click Create a new SQL tab button to create a new tab.
-Copy the script below into the MySQL Workbench.
-Execute the script to create the AP (Accounts Payable) database.
+Copy the script below into the MySQL Workbench Execute the script to create the AP (Accounts Payable) database.

 ```-- create the database